batiste/django-page-cms/doc/commands.rst

 .. contents::

-Import and export content between diffent hosts usgin the API
+Import and export content between diffent hosts using the API
 ================================================================

 Gerbi CMS comes with a simple API that uses Django REST Framework.
 You can enable the